bcornec/wod-set/profile/ADMIN-GUIDE.md

 We have, actually, shared the fundamentals of the project thoughout the HPE Developer Community, and to a wider extent, the Open Source Community  through different internal and external events.
 And the feedback has always been positive.
 Some people found the project very appealing.
 Originally, and long before even thinking of open sourcing the project, when we really started the project development, people were mainly interested in the content and not necessarily in the infrastructure.
 The students wanted to be able to reuse some of the notebooks.
 And in a few cases, they also asked for details about the infrastructure itself, asking about the notebooks delivery mechanism and other subjects like the [procmail API](https://www.youtube.com/watch?v=zZm6ObQATDI).

-Early last year, we were contacted by an HPE colleague who was willing to replicate our setup in order to deliver notebooks to its AI/ML engineers.
+In 2022, we were contacted by an HPE colleague who was willing to replicate our setup in order to deliver notebooks to its AI/ML engineers.
 His aim was to provide a simple, central point from which he could deliver Jupyter Notebooks, that would later be published on the Workshops-on-Demand infrastructure frontend portal, allowing content to be reused and shared amongst engineers.
 While, over time, we had worked  a lot on automating content delivery and some parts of the infrastructure setup, we needed now to rework and package the overall solution to make it completely open source and reusable by others.

 As a result of our work on that project, over the course of 2022 we started to open source the Workshops-on-Demand program.
 As a project developed within the confiines of Hewlett Packard Enterprise (HPE), we had a number of technical, branding, and legal hurdles we needed to overcome in order to achieve this.

-#### Legal side of things
+### Legal side of things

 From a legal standpoint, we needed to go through the HPE OSRB (Open Source Review Board) to present the project that we wanted to open source.
 We were asked to follow a process that consisted of four steps: